aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/README.md

 The custom identity component has been tested with 2783 requests/second combining new user creation and existing user login.
 This test didn't surface any errors outside of very few occasional Lambda execution failures.
 This transaction amount per second can support around 2.5 million concurrent users (CCU), as users log in or refresh acccess tokens every 15 minutes.
 P90 reponse time was 160ms.
 In addition, the containerized Fargate Node.js backend component was tested at 5566 request/per second (get and set player data on each login), and it provided a p90 of 48ms when pre-scaled to 25 Tasks.
 There's no reason to expect this is the upper limit of the solution, but you always need to validate and load test for your own use case.
 The default account Lambda concurrency limit of 400 was reached at this scale, but you can request an increase to that limit.

 For logging in with 3rd party identity providers like Steam, Apple, Google Play or Facebook, the backend will make requests to their endpoints to validate tokens.
 These endpoints might have their own limits that you need to validate with the 3rd parties directly.
 As the solution supports up to 7 days of refreshing an existing access token by default (using the refresh token), this can massively reduce the amount of times you need to log in directly with the game platform identities and reduces the load from these endpoints.
 You can freely control this limit and allow even longer living refresh tokens, as long as you also extend the keys rotation schedule.

+## Clean up

+To clean up the resources you've deployed:

+1. Open the *AWS Management Console* and navigate to the *AWS CloudFormation* console
+2. Delete the stacks you've deployed one by one from top down.
+This might include: *NodeJsFargateApiStack*, *PythonServerlessHttpApiStack*, *CustomIdentityComponentStack* and *DeploymentPipelineStack*
+3. Open the *CloudWatch* management console, select *Log groups* and delete the `/aws/apigateway/CustomIdentityComponentApiLogs` log group
+4. We don't generally recommend deleting the *CDKToolkit* stack as you might deploy other CDK applications later on.
+But you can delete this too, as long as you empty the S3 buckets and ECR repositories generated by it first.

 ## Security